ConesaLab/SQANTI/README.md

 where ENST00000434970.2 is taken as the isoform ID (typical format for Ensembl entries).

+You can also provide Isoforms in gtf file format specifying -g option. "transcript_id" and "gene_id" attributes are mandatory inside GTF file.

 #
-**2. Annotation:** To create gene models and therefore annotate each isoform to the corresponding reference gene and reference transcript it's mandatory to provide a reference annotation file in GTF format (http://www.ensembl.org/info/website/upload/gff.html).
+**2. Annotation:** To create gene models and therefore annotate each isoform to the corresponding reference gene and reference transcript it's mandatory to provide a reference annotation file in GTF format (http://www.ensembl.org/info/website/upload/gff.html). "transcript_id" and "gene_id" attributes are mandatory for each defined isoform.

-*Note: It's recommended to discard smallRNAs (miRNAs, snoRNA, etc) to avoid a misannotation of novel genes.*
 #
 **3. Genome:** It must be given in a unique fasta file. "fai" index file must be located in same folder as the fasta file.